meta-control/mros_ontology/README.md

 # MROS T3 Metacontrol Ontologies

 The purpose of MROS Task 3 is the development of an ontology to support metacontrol system modeling and run-time reasoning.
+These ontologies are used by the metacontroller implementation available [here](https://github.com/tud-cor/mc_mros_reasoner/tree/foxy_devel), note that the MROS reasoner used is in the branch _foxy-devel_.

 ## Overall view

-The MROS objective is to use TOMASys [^1] concepts to implement a model-driven metacontroller for a ROS2 navigation system in two pilot robotic applications inside the RobMoSys framework.
+The MROS objective is to use TOMASys concepts to implement a model-driven metacontroller for a ROS2 navigation system in two pilot robotic applications inside the RobMoSys framework.

 The metacontroller will use a runtime reasoner that will exploit a system model to generate new runtime system configurations to overcome difficulties.
 This model and reasoner uses concepts that are reified in the form of an ontology captured in [Web Ontology Language v2](https://www.w3.org/TR/owl2-syntax/) (OWL 2).